ProtocolBench: Which LLM MultiAgent Protocol to Choose?: Introduction

-We address these issues in two steps. (i) We introduce \benchname{}, a protocol-agnostic benchmark that measures four axes—task success/quality, end-to-end latency/throughput, message/byte overhead, and failure-time robustness—using protocol-normalizing adapters, a shared scenario suite (GAIA, Streaming Queue, Fail-Storm Recovery, Safety Tech), and unified logging/metrics to ensure fair comparisons. (ii) We further propose \metaprot{}, a learned protocol router that selects per-scenario (or per-module) protocols based on requirements and runtime signals.
-ProtocolRouter performs selection and composition only; cross-protocol message translation is realized by stateless encode/decode bridges inside adapters, preserving business semantics and security attributes.
+We address these issues in two steps. (i) We introduce \benchname{}, a protocol-agnostic benchmark that measures four axes—task success/quality, end-to-end latency/throughput, message/byte overhead, and failure-time robustness—using thin wrappers around native protocol implementations, a shared scenario suite (GAIA, Streaming Queue, Fail-Storm Recovery, Safety Tech), and unified logging/metrics to ensure fair comparisons. (ii) We further propose \metaprot{}, a constraint-aware router that selects per-scenario (or per-module) protocols based on requirements and runtime signals.
+ProtocolRouter performs selection and composition only; cross-protocol message translation is realized by stateless encode/decode bridges inside adapters, preserving application semantics while explicitly exposing security-boundary changes.

 Empirically, \benchname{} reveals clear, scenario-dependent trade-offs.
 In GAIA, A2A attains the highest task utility (quality $2.51$ vs.\ next-best $2.33$, $+7.7\%$; success $9.29$ vs.\ next-best $7.28$, $+27.6\%$).
 In Streaming Queue, ACP achieves the lowest mean latency ($9.66$\,s) with the smallest variance, whereas Agora incurs a higher mean ($13.14$\,s), yielding a $\sim 3.48$\,s gap; overall completion time varies by up to $36.5\%$ across protocols (40.28 vs.\ 54.97 minutes).
 Under Fail-Storm, A2A preserves $98.85\%$ of pre-fault answer discovery (post $14.57$ vs.\ pre $14.74$), compared with ACP $92.41\%$, ANP $86.96\%$, and Agora $81.29\%$.